linode/docs/docs/guides/kubernetes/how-to-setup-a-private-docker-registry-with-lke-and-object-storage/index.md

 ## (Optional) Tear Down your Kubernetes Cluster

 To avoid being further billed for your Kubernetes cluster and NodeBlancer, [delete your cluster using the Linode Cloud Manager](/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/#delete-a-cluster).
-Similarly, to avoid being further billed for our registry's Object Storage bucket, follow the steps in the [cancel the Object Storage service on your account](/docs/platform/object-storage/how-to-use-object-storage/#cancel-object-storage) section of our [How to Use Object Storage](/docs/platform/object-storage/how-to-use-object-storage/) guide.
+Similarly, to avoid being further billed for our registry's Object Storage bucket, see [Cancel Object Storage](/docs/products/storage/object-storage/guides/cancel/).